dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

 {{site.alert.end}}

-If any transitive dependencies are out of date, the best way to update those for package maintainers to update their code.
+If any transitive dependencies are out of date, ask the package maintainers to update their code.
-You can find out the cause of the out-of-date dependency by running [`pub deps`][] and searching the output for the name of the out-of-date package.
+To find the cause of an out-of-date dependency, run [`pub deps`][] and search the output for the name of the out-of-date package.
-Then make sure an issue exists for the out-of-date dependency;
+Then make sure an issue exists for the out-of-date dependency.
-you can find the issue tracker for a package by looking at its pub page.
+You can find the issue tracker for a package by looking at its pub page.

 <span style="color:red">
   [PENDING: What exactly do we want to recommend?
   Searching for `googleapis` in the `pub deps` output tells me that